sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 ## Group related constants

-We often use constans for ranges of values:
+We often use constants for ranges of values:

 ```js
 const SMALL = 'small';